Gerhard Ludwig Müller

 Gerhard Ludwig Müller (/de/; born 31 December 1947) is a German Catholic prelate who served as the Cardinal-Prefect of the Congregation for the Doctrine of the Faith from his appointment by Pope Benedict XVI in 2012 until 2017.
 Pope Francis elevated him to the rank of cardinal in 2014.

 Early life

-Gerhard Ludwig Müller was born in Finthen, a borough of Mainz, then in Allied-occupied Germany.
-After graduating from Willigis Episcopal High School in Mainz, he studied philosophy and theology in Mainz, Munich, and Freiburg, West Germany.
+Müller was born in Finthen, a borough of Mainz, then in Allied-occupied Germany.
+After graduating from Willigis Episcopal High School in Mainz, he studied philosophy and theology at the University of Mainz, LMU Munich, and the University of Freiburg, West Germany.
 In 1977, he received his Doctorate in Theology under Karl Lehmann for his thesis on the Protestant theologian Dietrich Bonhoeffer and pursued a Habilitation, qualifying him for a chair in 1985, also under Lehmann, on the theology of the "communion of saints".

 Priestly ministry

 Müller was ordained as a priest of the Diocese of Mainz, Germany, on 11 February 1978 by cardinal Hermann Volk.
 He then served as a pastor of three parishes.
-In 1986, Müller was appointed to the chair of dogmatic theology of the Ludwig Maximilian University of Munich, where he remains an honorary professor.
+In 1986, Müller was appointed to the chair of dogmatic theology of LMU Munich, where he remains an honorary professor.